The University of Arizona James E. Rogers College of Law Community Law Group (CLG) was established in fall 2014 and is dedicated to:

 CLG’s staff consists of a director, a clinical liason and survivor advocate, and recent Arizona Law graduates who serve as staff attorneys for a one-year term.
 Law students and Social Work students in the Domestic Violence Legal Clinic (DVLC) work closely with CLG staff as well.

 CLG adopts a comprehensive, holistic approach to the immigrant and low-income communities it serves.
 This approach, combined with the program’s institutional affiliation with the law school, enables CLG to connect clients to a wide array of services and resources, both internally at the law school and the university, and externally through extensive partnerships with the nonprofit sector and private bar.

-CLG works closely with the law school’s Child and Family Law Clinic and Bacon Immigration Law & Policy Program.
-The latter includes two immigration-related clinics for JD students – one for immigrants in removal proceedings and one for low-wage immigrant workers.
+CLG works closely with the law school’s Domestic Violence Legal Clinic, Child and Family Law Clinic and Bacon Immigration Law & Policy Program.
+The Bacon Program includes two immigration-related clinics for JD students – one for immigrants in removal proceedings and one for low-wage immigrant workers.
 In addition to university resources, CLG also has well-established partnerships with service providers and advocacy organizations throughout the region.

 The Community Law Group provides direct representation to clients in three substantive practice areas.
 Our goal is to provide holistic services, so clients can have all their legal needs met.
 We also provide referrals to social and other services.

-Family Law: We help survivors of domestic violence, stalking, and sexual assault obtain protection orders against their abusers.
-We also help survivors obtain custody of their children and child support through divorce and custody orders.
+Family Law: : We help survivors of domestic violence, stalking, and sexual assault obtain protection orders against their abusers.

 Immigration Law: We help survivors of domestic violence and sexual assault obtain immigration status, typically through U Visas, VAWA Petitions, and asylum.
 We also help children who have been abused, abandoned, or neglected obtain immigration status through Special Immigrant Juvenile (SIJ) Status.